bioted/X.necrophora.secondaryMetabolites/README.md

 When downloading this repository, open the "analyses" folder and load the R markdown to your Rstudio (or directly into R) and run the code to inspect the results presented in this manuscript.
 Alternatively, you can read the results provided in the html and PDF versions in the "output" folder.

+## Notes

+1. Other datasets are provided for illustration purposes and to allow reproducible analyses and plotting of the supplementary figures.
+2. Not all the R-packages used for these analyses have been cited, but we acknowledge the work of other scientists and we do not claim ownership of any of these packages.

 ## References

-Liang Y, Urano D, Liao KL, Hedrick TL, Gao Y, Jones AM.
+1. Liang Y, Urano D, Liao KL, Hedrick TL, Gao Y, Jones AM.
 2017.
 A nondestructive method to estimate the chlorophyll content of Arabidopsis seedlings.
 Plant Methods.
 13:1–10

-Mendiburu F de.
+2. Mendiburu F de.
 2020. agricolae: statistical procedures for agricultural research.

-RStudio Team.
+3. RStudio Team.
 2015.
 RStudio: Integrated development environment for R. RStudio, Inc, Boston, MA. http://www.rstudio.com.

-Schneider CA, Rasband WS, Eliceiri KW.
+4. Schneider CA, Rasband WS, Eliceiri KW.
 2012.
 NIH Image to ImageJ: 25 years of image analysis.
 Nature Methods.
 9:671–675.

-Tukey JW.
+5. Tukey JW.
 1977.
 Exploratory Data Analysis.
 Biometrics.
 33:768.

-Wickham H, François R, Henry L, Müller K. 2018. dplyr: A grammar of data manipulation.
+6. Wickham H, François R, Henry L, Müller K. 2018. dplyr: A grammar of data manipulation.